-For the three month periods ended March 31, 2009 and 2008, the Company recorded \$61 million and \$58 million of income tax expense, respectively.
-Income tax expense was recognized through increases in deferred tax liabilities related to Charter's investment in Charter Holdco, and certain of Charter's subsidiaries, in addition to current federal and state income tax expense.
+During the three months ended March 31, 2009 and 2008, the Company recorded \$3 million and \$2 million of income tax expense.
+Income tax expense is recognized through current federal and state income tax expense as well as increases to the deferred tax liabilities of certain of the Company's indirect corporate subsidiaries.